 What is cobicistat and darunavir?

-Cobicistat and darunavir is a combination medicine given together with other antiviral medicines to treat human immunodeficiency virus (HIV) in adults, the virus that can cause acquired immunodeficiency syndrome (AIDS).
-This medicine is not a cure for HIV or AIDS.
+Cobicistat and darunavir is a combination medicine given with other medicines to treat human immunodeficiency virus (HIV) in adults, the virus that can cause acquired immunodeficiency syndrome (AIDS). cobicistat and darunavir is not a cure for HIV or AIDS.

 Cobicistat and darunavir may also be used for purposes not listed in this medication guide.

 Call your doctor at once if you have signs of a serious side effect--upper stomach pain, vomiting, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes), fever, tiredness, eye redness, muscle or joint pain, skin sores, or a skin rash with blistering.

-You should not take this medicine if you are allergic to cobicistat or darunavir.
+You should not take cobicistat and darunavir if you are allergic to cobicistat or darunavir.

-Some medicines can cause unwanted or dangerous effects when used with cobicistat and darunavir and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with cobicistat and darunavir.
+Your doctor may change your treatment plan if you also use: